 Although no specific rules exist for arranging colors on your palette the arrangement should make sense so that time is not wasted searching for your colors.
 The following are some suggestions for organizing your palette.

 Colors should be placed on the outer edges, leaving the center area for mixing.
 One logical way is to group your colors according to its family as though you stretched out the color wheel.
 Therefore you would group all your yellow colors together, oranges, reds, violets, blues, greens and earth colors etc. Additionally, colors can be separated into warm and cool categories.
 The following illustrations will visually explain these concepts.

 My painting method is a layered approach, therefore it is developed in successive stages.
 After drawing my composition on canvas with thinned paint (ultramarine blue or other non staining pigment) and a brush I begin my block-in using full color mixtures starting with the darkest mass first.
 By starting this way, I find it easier to judge the value relationships between adjacent areas.
 Click on the link below to view my step by step progression of one of my paintings photographed in stages.
 Update: My previous demo has been removed and hopefully I will get another one available for you.
 Unfortunately it's format was not mobile friendly and Google doens't like that.
 Therefore the demo I show here is one posted on my blog.
 It will give you a basic overview even though it's in my impressionist style.
-Use may your browsers back button to return to this page.
+Please use your browsers back button to return to this page.